Copywriting Mistake #1:

 If you can't come up with anything, you're in trouble.

-with your potential customer —
+potential customer — whether it's an

-whether it's an ad, webpage, sales letter, email blast, or brochure —
+ad, webpage, sales letter, email blast, or brochure —

 is your headline.
 And if that headline isn't absolutely